Cava — Spanish sparkling wine

 Why are they called Cavas?

 Until 1972, sparkling wines were known in Spain by the popular term champagne, an obvious translation of the original French term: champagne.
-To protect its wines, French law forbade that even translations could be used to refer to any other sparkling wine that was not covered by the originally protected indication, the AOC Champagne.
+To protect its wines, French law forbade even translations from being used to refer to any other sparkling wine that was not covered by the originally protected indication, the AOC Champagne.

 Are all Cavas covered by the DO Cava?